amesic/ShopApp/README.md

 3. After logging in, click on 'Add new item'.
 4. Enter all required information of the item and confirm.
 5. The new item is located under the 'New Arrivals' section.
+6. JSON file is created in the folder 'newItemInCollectionJSON'.

 ## Deployed application: